cloudinary-developers/Abbey-Road-Hackathon-Guide/abbey-road-2018-hackathon-guide/challenges-and-prizes.md

 ![](https://res.cloudinary.com/cloudinary/image/upload/c_scale,w_300/v1/logo/for_white_bg/cloudinary_logo_for_white_bg.png)

-Build and demonstrate the best use of Cloudinary in your hack to win fun prizes.
+Build and demonstrate the best use of Cloudinary in your hack to win fun prizes!

 **Prizes:**